 We provided new insights into the spread of GRBV and the population dynamics of S. festinus and three other candidate vectors.
 These insights informed epidemiological features of red blotch disease.
-They also provided a solid foundation for the development of disease management strategies, which, based on our knowledge, are currently focusing on vineyard management, i.e. roguing or vineyard removal, depending on the level of disease incidence, and removal of free-living vines proximal to vineayrds.
+They also provided a solid foundation for the development of disease management strategies, which, based on our knowledge, are currently focusing on vineyard management, i.e. roguing or vineyard removal, depending on the level of disease incidence, and removal of free-living vines proximal to vineyards.
+Our research also documented the potential role of free-living Vitis spp. in California as reservoirs of GRBV, suggesting cautionary approaches when establishing new vineyards, particularly foundation vineyard and increase nursery vineyards.